Tutorial 1-5 - Painting!

 Difference

-Difference: the same as the difference blending mode in GIMP.
+Difference: the same as the difference blending mode in GnuIMP.

 Glaze